dleehr/DLSFTPClient/README.md

     [connection disconnect];

-Blocks are dispatched to the global concurrent queue.
+Your success and failure blocks are dispatched to the global concurrent queue.
 Be sure to dispatch back to the main queue if you need to drive UI updates.

 Operations such as listing directory contents, downloading files, and moving/renaming are carried out through subclasses of `DLSFTPRequest`: